shrinerb/shrine-tus-demo/README.md

 # Shrine Tus Demo

-This is a Ruby demo app for the [tus resumable upload protocol], which integrates [tus-ruby-server] and [tus-js-client] with [Shrine] file attachment library using [shrine-tus].
+This is a Ruby demo app for integrating the [tus resumable upload protocol] with [Shrine].
+It uses [Uppy] powered by [tus-js-client] for resumable uploads to a [tus-ruby-server], and attaches the uploaded file with the help of [shrine-tus].

 ## Setup